Hesperian Health Guides

 MW Ch20 Page 383a-3.png

-Negative vinegar test (no white patches) Positive vinegar test (white patches) After cryotherapy treatment cervix returns to normal (no white patches)
+Negative vinegar test no abnormal cells (no white patches) Positive vinegar test some abnormal cells (white patches) After cryotherapy treatment abnormal cells removed (no white patches)

 Cryotherapy is very safe and has helped save many thousands of women’s lives.
 It is not painful, though some women say they feel a mild cramping like menstrual cramps, and others say they feel cold in their vagina.
 Cryotherapy will not affect a woman’s ability to enjoy sex or to have children, although a woman should not have vaginal sex or put anything inside her vagina for 4 weeks after cryotherapy treatment.